strategicdata/pmhc-mds-spec/doc/faqs.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 During Stage 2 of the PMHC MDS implementation a Master Client Index will be created
-to allow Provider Organisations to manage the :ref:`client-keys` across PHNs.
+to allow Provider Organisations to manage the :ref:`client_keys` across PHNs.
 Stage 2
 development updates will be released by the Department of Health in the lead up to
 release.
-Regularly check the announcements on the :ref:`PMHC-MDS` home page to keep informed.
+Regularly check the announcements on the home page (https://pmhc-mds.net/) to keep informed.

 How often should I enter data into the MDS?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~